 Oahu is home to many of Hawaii’s most famous landmarks, from the memorials and museums of Pearl Harbor to the surf-perfect waves of the North Shore.
-Other can’t-miss experiences:
+A few other can’t-miss experiences:

-Waikiki Beach – One of the most famous beaches in the world.
+Visit Waikiki Beach, one of the most famous beaches in the world.
 Swim, snorkel, and surf with the iconic Diamond Head crater in the background.

-Hanauma Bay Nature Preserve – Originally a volcanic crater, this clear-blue bay is now home to schools of vibrantly colored fish – a perfect spot for beginner snorkelers.
+See the Hanauma Bay Nature Preserve.
+Originally a volcanic crater, this clear-blue bay is now home to schools of vibrantly colored fish – a perfect spot for beginner snorkelers.

-Iolani Palace – Learn about the history and culture of Hawaii as you tour the official residence of the Hawaiian Kingdom’s last two monarchs, King Kalakaua and his sister/successor, Queen Liliuokalani.
+At Iolani Palace, learn about the history and culture of Hawaii as you tour the official residence of the Hawaiian Kingdom’s last two monarchs, King Kalakaua and his sister/successor, Queen Liliuokalani.

-Polynesian Cultural Center – Sample traditional Hawaiian food, watch Samoan fire-knife dancing, attend a luau, and learn how to hula dance as you tour a series of lively exhibits and villages, which take up over 42 acres on the North Shore.
+Stop by the Polynesian Cultural Center to sample traditional Hawaiian food, watch Samoan fire-knife dancing, attend a luau, and learn how to hula dance as you tour a series of lively exhibits and villages, which take up over 42 acres on the North Shore.